agrilens/docs/README.md

   - Aggregate and analyze plant health data
   - Provide insights based on data collected to help save labor and resources

+## Works Cited & Sources

+- We used generative AI in this project.
+Artifacts and other documents where we used generative AI contain a note about the source and a link to the conversation.

 ## Project Overview
 Our service aims to help farmers with limited resources by:
 - Identifying plant health issues including diseases & pests